Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/step-by-step-guide-to-minting-your-git-commit-as-an-nft.md

 You will import an existing wallet or create a new one on the next screen.

-If you have an existing one, you'll know what to do, so let's make a new one.
+You'll know what to do if you have an existing one, so let's make a new one.

 ![Make a new wallet](https://cdn.hashnode.com/res/hashnode/image/upload/v1641651236491/o1jnGMONi.png)